-This small vase, likely designed by John Orwar Lake, depicts two friends or lovers huddling under an umbrella, beneath the bare winter branches of a large tree.
+This small vase, designed by John Orwar Lake, has an engraving designed and executed by Gert Claesson, who was a craftsman at Ekenäs Glassworks for many years.
+It depicts two friends or lovers huddling under an umbrella, beneath the bare winter branches of a large tree.
 The traditional copper-wheel engraving is skillfully done, wrapping the tree branches around the vase.
-The scale of the tree to the people gives one a heightened sense of the struggle they are having against the elements.
+The scale of the tree to the people gives one a heightened sense of the struggle they are having against the elements, or of the peace they will find under the protection of the massive tree.

 This piece was probably made in the in the late 1960's or early 1970's; while Lake was artistic director at Ekenäs.
 The vase is a perfect size for displaying on a shelf or in a cabinet.
 It is 3.875" x 3.25" x 6" (98mm x 83mm x 152mm), and it weighs 1.5 pounds (0.68 kg).